rust-util-collections/btm/README.md

 Usage: btm rollback [OPTIONS]

 Options:
-  -p, --volume <VOLUME>            The target volume to operate on -s, --snapshot-id <SNAPSHOT_ID>  The target snapshot to rollback to, a negative value means the latest snapshot [default: -1]
+  -p, --volume <VOLUME>            The target volume to operate on, if $BTM_VOLUME is specified, this option can be omitted -s, --snapshot-id <SNAPSHOT_ID>  The target snapshot to rollback to, a negative value means the latest snapshot [default: -1]
-  -S, --strict
-  -h, --help                       Print help information
+  -S, --strict                     In this mode, if `snapshot_id` cannot be matched exactly, an error will be returned -h, --help                       Print help information
 ```